jinnan-chen/jinnan-chen.github.io/_pages/about.md

     Currently, my research interests are mainly in 3D computer vision, especially in 3D Assets Generation and Human Digitization, including <strong>Reconstruction</strong> (Neural Fields & 3DGS), <strong>Animation</strong> (Skinning & Rigging), and <strong>Generation</strong> (Diffusion & AR).

-    I'm on the job market and looking for a Research Scientist/Engineer position starting in the 2025 Fall.
-Feel free to reach out if you have any openings!
+    <span style="color: orange; font-weight: bold;">I'm on the job market and looking for a Research Scientist/Engineer position starting in the 2025 Fall.
+Feel free to reach out if you have any openings!</span>
   </p>

   <h2 class="section-header">News</h2>